029 – Oshiegai and Ikigai in Education with Dr. Caitlin Kight

 “The Wild Side”

 Caitlin hosted a radio show called “The Wild Side”.
 It was aired on Source FM, a community radio station in Falmouth, in the UK.
-Caitlin shares that the reason why she’s gotten into radio hosting is because one of the lecturers from her department at the University of Exeter suggested she might experiment with this medium in order to gain experience with a different type of science outreach.
+Caitlin got into radio hosting because one of the lecturers from her department at the University of Exeter suggested she might experiment with this medium in order to gain experience with a different type of science outreach.

 She was hesitant at first, but then decided to give it a try and was glad that she did.
 She finds community radio as a great environment for people to come together and bring forth a diversity of voices.